RegretfulWinter/SimpleHTTPWebServerPython/README.md

-### Readme.md for Functional HTTP Web Server - PA1 - COEN 317

-A Python HTTP web server based on socket and thread library
+### A multithreaded functional HTTP web server based on socket programming in Python

 - **High-level Description:**